Tomb of Soong Ching Ling: History

-Soong Ching-ling (January 27, 1893 - May 29, 1981) was the wife of Sun Yat-sen, the founding father of the Republic of China, honorary chairman of the People's Republic of China, vice chairman of the Standing Committee of the National People's Congress of the People's Republic of China, and chairman of the China Welfare Institute.
+Soong Ching-ling (January 27, 1893 - May 29, 1981) was the wife of Sun Yat-sen, the founding father of the Republic of China, honorary chairman of the People's Republic of China, vice chairman of the Standing Committee of the National People's Congress, and chairman of the China Welfare Institute.
 She was born in Chuansha County, Songjiang Prefecture, Jiangsu Province (now Chuansha New Town, Pudong New Area, Shanghai).

 On May 29, 1981, Soong Ching-ling passed away in Beijing.
 The government of the People's Republic of China organized a funeral committee to hold a state funeral for Soong Ching-ling and, following her will, buried her ashes in the Soong family grave in the Shanghai International Cemetery on the morning of June 4.
 Deng Yingchao, Wulanhu, Liao Chengzhi, Chen Muhua, and others escorted the remains from Beijing to Shanghai.
 Friends of Soong Ching-ling, consuls general of various countries in Shanghai, and major leaders of Shanghai attended the funeral.

 After the funeral, the Shanghai Municipal People's Government, in accordance with the opinions of various sectors of society, partially renovated the Soong family cemetery in the International Cemetery, which was renamed the "Soong Ching-ling Mausoleum of the People's Republic of China" in 1984.
-On February 23, 1982, the State Council of the People's Republic of China announced the tomb of Soong Ching-ling as a national major cultural relic protection unit.
+On February 23, 1982, the State Council of China announced the tomb of Soong Ching-ling as a national major cultural relic protection unit.
 In May 1986, a memorial stele commemorating Soong Ching-ling was erected in the Soong Ching-ling Mausoleum, with an inscription by Deng Xiaoping.